katmsho/GildedRoseKata/WorkingNotes.md

 - Once quality reaches zero it cannot be sold
 - Aged Brie reduces in quality after the sellin is reached, as per standard items (even aged cheese has a limit!)
 - Aged Brie will be defined as having the exact string 'Aged Brie' as the name of the item.
 Any other text or change of spelling/capitalisation will not trigger the special handling.
-- Sulfurus will be defined as having the exact string 'Sulfurus' at the beginning of the item name.
+- Sulfuras will be defined as having the exact string 'Sulfuras' at the beginning of the item name.
 Any change of spelling/capitalisation will not trigger the special handling.
-Any additional text after 'Sulfurus' will be ignored.
+Any additional text after 'Sulfuras' will be ignored.
-- Sulfurus quality is always 80 and does not change
+- Sulfuras quality is always 80 and does not change
-- Sulfurus sellin is always 0 as it is legendary and is not in stock
+- Sulfuras sellin is always 0 as it is legendary and is not in stock
 - Backstage passes will be defined as having the exact string 'Backstage passes'  at the beginning of the item name.
 Any change of spelling/capitalisation will not trigger the special handling.
 Any additional text after 'Backstage passes' will be ignored.
 - Tests on the Item class - reasonable inital values, name length etc need to be written by the goblin as the owner of that code